 Project Bread connects people and communities in Massachusetts to reliable sources of food while advocating for policies that make food more accessible—so that no one goes hungry.

-We envision a Massachusetts where hunger is permanently solved.
+We envision a Massachusetts where hunger is permanently solved for everyone.

 Our work centers on a core tenet: connecting people to federal nutrition programs designed to supply meals and alleviate the economic burden of purchasing food on a tight household budget.
 Federal nutrition programs like the Supplemental Nutrition Assistance Program (or SNAP), the National School Breakfast Program, and the Summer Food Service Program (Summer Eats) are designed to meet people where they are with resources that can truly be counted on, as these programs don’t depend on donations and volunteers to sustain them.
 We work to make these federal programs accessible to more households in Massachusetts through advocacy and programmatic partnerships while increasing utilization through outreach, awareness campaigns, and direct referrals.